March 25 2014

 Yet we should trust that women, in spite of these conflicting messages from society, are generally capable of making decisions that make sense for them and are best positioned to know their own self interest.
 We ought not assume that most women are being duped when they say that they would prefer to work part-time, rather than full time, after having children.
 We should encourage women to consider their options, understand the tradeoffs that come with them, and pursue their vision of fulfillment, whether that's in boardrooms or in their own homes.

-Libertarian feminist, who would have us believe that sexism is so pervasive and overwhelming that many women are unable to make decisions in their own interests (and thus end up spending too much of their time on housework and on childcare), seem unable to offer a vision for what their truly free society would look like.
+Libertarian feminists, who would have us believe that sexism is so pervasive and overwhelming that many women are unable to make decisions in their own interests (and thus end up spending too much of their time on housework and on childcare), seem unable to offer a vision for what their "truly free" society would look like.
 In this process, they end up making a very weak case for less government and greater liberty, given that they paint free society as so sexist and bad for women.

 Let's hope the libertarian youth movement focuses on making that case, rather than parroting tired tropes from the Left that paint women generally as unwitting victims of free society.